 Bob and I were married in Chicago, October 15, 1955.
 His best friend was marrying my best friend.
 We were both out of college.
 He was out of the Marine Corps.
 Family life was pretty normal.
 He was diagnosed with Parkinson’s in 2005.
 At first it was nothing, he had a little tremor in his left hand, and it progressed very slowly.

-[Allison Getz, Life Management Services Specialist, Wells Fargo Private Bank]
+[On-screen text: Allison Getz, Life Management Services Specialist, Wells Fargo Private Bank

 I think that many of the things the Wells Fargo team does, I would probably be doing.
 Now, I can be a little bit more involved in other things.
 I’m there a lot, but I don’t have to worry about them.

 Allison works with Margy and with me.
 She also takes over bills and the things I’ve paid.
 We meet with Margy and Randy so they know what’s going on, go over the goals, the things we’re trying to accomplish.

 It’s been tremendously helpful to us as a family.
 I’ve really been impressed with the Life Management Services at Wells Fargo.
 They’ve really helped my mother-in-law and father-in-law a lot.
 Those services have been very important to us.

 - Assess housing and support needs

 - Plan for stage-of-life care